Westall UFO: Explanations

-Australian newspaper The Age described it as a weather balloon: "Object Perhaps Balloon – An unidentified flying object seen over the Clayton-Moorabbin area yesterday morning might have been a weather balloon.
+Australian newspaper The Age described it at the time as a weather balloon: "Object Perhaps Balloon – An unidentified flying object seen over the Clayton-Moorabbin area yesterday morning might have been a weather balloon.
 Hundreds of children and a number of teachers at Westall School, Clayton, watched the object during morning break.
 The Weather Bureau released a balloon at Laverton at 8:30 am and the westerly wind blowing at the time could have moved it into the area where the sighting was reported".
 The newspaper also said a number of small aeroplanes circled around it.
-However, a check later showed that no commercial, private, or RAAF pilots had reported anything unusual in the area.
+However, a check later showed that no commercial, private or RAAF pilots had reported anything unusual in the area.

 According to Keith Basterfield, a runaway balloon from the HIBAL high-altitude balloon project used to monitor radiation levels after British nuclear tests at Maralinga is a likely explanation.
 Basterfield located documents in the National Archives and former Department of Supply indicating a test balloon launched from Mildura may have been blown off course "and came down in Clayton South in a paddock near Westall High School, alarming and baffling hundreds of eyewitnesses, including teachers and students".
-Basterfield said HIBAL balloons had a white silver appearance and featured a parachute and gas tube trailing from the top, which is consistent with witness descriptions of the object.
+Basterfield said that HIBAL balloons had a white silver appearance and featured a parachute and gas tube trailing from the top, which is consistent with witness descriptions of the object.
 There were also reports that after the incident, "men in suits" cautioned witnesses not to discuss details of the secret government exercise.

 According to skeptic Brian Dunning, "the weather balloon is a likely explanation for the first half of the event".
-Dunning suggested a nylon target drogue, like a wind sock, towed by one plane for the others to chase and known to be in use by the local RAAF at the time, was "at least one very reasonable possibility for the second half".
-Dunning added, as years have passed, "descriptions of what was actually seen have now become diluted with made-up descriptions by an unknown number of students who didn't see anything, and there's no way to know which is which".
+Dunning suggested a nylon target drogue, like a windsock, towed by one plane for the others to chase and known to be in use by the local RAAF at the time, was "at least one very reasonable possibility for the second half".
+Dunning added that, as years have passed, "descriptions of what was actually seen have now become diluted with made-up descriptions by an unknown number of students who didn't see anything, and there's no way to know which is which".

 Media coverage

-On 21 January 2016, Network 10's program Studio 10 screened a segment titled: "21 Jan – Melbourne UFO Mystery: 50 Years On" which included live interviews with witnesses who were children at the local school in suburban Melbourne in 1966.
+The documentary Westall '66 focuses on the sighting.
+It is based on interviews that ufologist Shane Ryan conducted with residents.
+Westall '66 was incorporated into the national history curriculum as a lesson on critical analysis of popular portrayals of historical events.
 The Phenomenon, a documentary film directed and co-produced by ufologist James Fox, includes content related to the Westall UFO case.